6. Develop Action Plan

 • Commonwealth of the Northern Mariana Islands: Utilizing network and existing partners to assist with the needs assessment and selecting MCH priorities.
 Providing expertise and intersection activities to develop the action plan.

-• Commonwealth of the Northern Mariana Islands: Include CYSHN and families with lived experiences in the action plan.
+• Commonwealth of the Northern Mariana Islands: Include CYSHN and families with practical experiences in the action plan.
 Having all MCH managers involved in the needs assessment.
 It will address more domains.

 • Mississippi: We are mining the contact/partner list from programs, not directly or traditionally, or historically involved in the MCH needs assessment to add a minimum, leverage those organic relationships to increase stakeholder feedback and access the population(s) they serve.